Aavirash/r1-digital-painting-app/README.md

 The app is designed to run as an R1 Creation plugin.
 The built files in the `dist` directory can be deployed to the R1 device.

 Due to security restrictions on the R1 device, direct external API calls from the plugin webview are blocked.
-The R1 system handles the ImgBB upload and email sending securely through its runtime environment.
-The LLM is only involved in sending the final email with the URL to the user.
+However, sending a data URL for email attachment is permitted.
+The R1 system handles the email sending securely through its runtime environment without involving any external services or the LLM.